Falck (emergency services company): Services

-In addition, Falck is the largest private ambulance company in Europe.
+In addition, Falck become one of the largest private ambulance company in Europe, by operating over 3000 ambulances.
 The firm provides ambulance services to the general public in seven countries in close collaboration with the authorities.
-Falck also provides other services for the public sector such as patient transport, rehabilitation of patients from the public hospital sector, operation of assistive equipment centres and a number of services for the police and the road authorities.
+Falck also provides other services for the public sector such as patient transport, rehabilitation of patients from the public hospital sector, operation of assistive equipment centers and a number of services for the police and the road authorities.

 For the year 2018 and forward, Falck management decided to refocus its business model.
 In December 2017, the Board of Directors decided to initiate a process to sell the Falck Safety Services division.
 The Board's decision was intended to streamline the Group by focusing on key business units.
 It is the Management's assessment that the divestment will be completed before year-end 2018.

 Privatization of Danish emergency services

 In Denmark, Falck is currently in charge of 65 percent of municipality fire brigades and 85 percent of ambulance services.
 In 1926, the Danish government allowed municipal governments to contract with private companies to provide emergency services.